adarshraj99/ML-DL.md/ML testing.md

       - Can be caused by more model complexity.
       - Can be caused by non-regularization.
 To be corrected by Regularization techniques like - Lasso(L1) ,Ridge(L2).
       - Cross validation not implemented.
+- Labeled data vs Unlabeled data: When ML model have only input data and don't have output data called Un-labelled data ,When ML model have both Input and Output data called labelled data.
+-